-If you need care before or after the GSRP hours, please let us know.

-• We offer before and after care at our sites through the Holly Kids Program, please call (248)328-3615 for more details.
-A separate parent handbook is available for that program.
+If you need childcare before or after the GSRP hours, please let us know.
+Before and after care is available at our sites through Latchkey services, please call (248)328-3021 for more details.
+A separate parent handbook and is available for that program.
+There is a separate registration process for Latchkey services.